 Some new tenants, particularly at commercial sets, encounter a down-swing in value matter when they start out.
 “As a pupil I was working on multimillion-pound matters because I sat with barristers who'd developed their practice to a senior level,” reported one source, “but there's been a bit of a drop-off now that I'm sourcing my own cases.”

 "You no longer have a supervisor to hold your hand, so you have to take control of things more.
 That can be a shock.”

 Baby juniors can expect a standard day to be something like 9am to 7pm, though many consistently work beyond this, particularly when a case is coming to a head.
 Alongside their own work, all barristers are required to engage in continuing professional development (CPD).
-This involves courses on accounting, advocacy, case procedure and the like during their first three years of practice, then 12 hours of CPD activities a year after that.
+This involves courses on advocacy, accounting, case procedure, ethics and the like totalling 45 hours during the first three years of practice.
 These can include things like writing publications and teaching law to undergraduates.

 Confused by the alien terms used at the Bar?
 Read our Barcode glossary and all will become clear.